FlyAgileWithGiom/kata_fizz_buzz_lo/README.md

 FizzBuzz exercise
 Write a program that prints numbers from 1 to 100, one number per line.
-For each printed number, use these rules ● following rules :
+For each printed number, use these following rules :
 - if the number is divisible by 3 or contains 3, replace 3 by "Fizz"
 - if the number is divisible by 5 or contains 5, replace 5 by "Buzz"
 - divisors have high precedence, ex: 51 -> FizzBuzz